pagkly/Zed/Investopedia3/Financial Risk Manager (FRM).md

 Financial risk managers (FRMs) are required to be accredited by the Global Association of Risk Professionals (GARP).

-To receive the FRM designation, candidates must successfully complete a comprehensive, two-part exam and complete two years of work experience in financial [risk management](https://www.investopedia.com/terms/r/riskmanagement.asp).
+To receive the FRM designation, candidates must successfully complete a comprehensive, two-part exam and complete two years of work experience in financial [[risk management]](https://www.investopedia.com/terms/r/riskmanagement.asp).
 Professionals who hold the FRM designation can participate in optional continued professional development.
-The FRM program follows the major strategic disciplines of risk management: [market risk](https://www.investopedia.com/terms/m/marketrisk.asp), credit risk, operational risk, and investment management.
+The FRM program follows the major strategic disciplines of risk management: [[market risk]](https://www.investopedia.com/terms/m/marketrisk.asp), credit risk, operational risk, and investment management.
 The exam is recognized in over 90 countries and is designed to measure a financial risk manager's ability to manage risk in a global environment.

 ### The Financial Risk Manager (FRM) Program